Today the Ember project is releasing version 3.0.0 of Ember.js, Ember Data, and

 instance of an internal Ember class.

-In Ember 3.0 reading a computed property without using get will cause an
+In Ember 3.0 reading a computed property without using get

 assertion failure in development.
 This addition of this assertion will help